- How do I get Copies of an Accident Report or Police Report?

 - Replacement = $10

-Sedro-Woolley has made it easy to comply with the dog licensing requirements.
-The animal control ordinance is intended to be owner-friendly.
-To make it easier for the City to keep the streets enjoyable and the dogs safe, we have provided the following guidelines for dog owners.
+The Sedro-Woolley animal control ordinance is intended to be owner-friendly.
+To make it easier for the City to keep the streets enjoyable and the dogs safe, here are some helpful guidelines for dog owners:

 (For residents within the city limits of Sedro-Woolley only)